Janfred/draft-rieckers-emu-eap-ute/draft-rieckers-emu-eap-ute.md

 : one octet to indicate the type of the message

 length:
-: two octets indicating the length of the following message payload
+: two octets indicating the length of the following message payload, not including the optional MAC value

 payload:
 : the CBOR encoded message